raghvendra5688/Drug-Repurposing/installation_guide.md

 conda install -c rdkit rdkit
 ````

-You may additionally install R with ggplot2 and ggthemes in order to use 'make_error_correlation_plots.R' which will give a comparison of performance on test sets.
+You may additionally install R with ggplot2 and ggthemes in order to use "_make_error_correlation_plots.R_" which will give a comparison of performance on test sets.